 Snapshot storage location

-A multi-regional storage location provides higher availability and might reduce network costs when creating or restoring a snapshot.
-For example, creating a disk from a snapshot stored in a multi-regional location does not incur network costs as long as the new persistent disk is created in one of the regions of the multi-regional group.
+A multi-regional storage location provides the highest availability and resilience.
 A regional storage location gives you more control over the physical location of your data because you specify a single region.

 - The default multi-region location meets corporate or government data-placement policies.

-us.
-In this case, higher snapshot availability takes precedence at the risk of slower snapshot restoration performance.
+us), and you prefer higher snapshot availability at the risk of slower snapshot restoration performance.